anoma/namada/tech-specs/src/explore/design/ledger/accounts.md

 - a validity predicate has to be provided (we can have a default out-of-band)
 - at minimum, accounts need to be enumerated on chain, this could be done with an address or a counter

 A newly created account should be validated by all the VPs triggered by the transaction, i.e. it should be included in the set of changed keys passed to each VP.
-If the VPs are not interested in the new created account, they can choose to ignore it.
+If the VPs are not interested in the newly created account, they can choose to ignore it.